feskol/gitlab-arm64/README.md

 attempt to address this issue, they often take time to release updates.
 This poses a challenge, especially when a security patch requires an immediate update.

-To solve this problem, I created a GitHub Action that checks for new releases twice a day and automatically builds a Docker image for the latest release.
+To solve this problem, I created this repository providing a Gitlab Action that checks for new releases twice a day and automatically builds a Docker image for the latest release.

+> [!NOTE]
+> I aim to support GitLab CE/EE starting from version ^17 and higher.
+> Currently, GitLab CE/EE versions from ^17.3 and above are available.

 ## Features